Crowdfunding real estate: What it is and how it works

 Many crowdfunding sites are open to anyone hoping to invest.
 However, some sites require that you first qualify as an accredited investor.
 Accredited investors must meet one of two requirements:

-• Net worth over $1 million
+• Net worth is over $1 million, excluding primary residence.

 Take the first step toward the right mortgage